Frequently Asked Questions

 When do I get my welcome pack?

 You will receive a welcome email as soon as you complete your registration, which will include a digital fundraising guide.
-Our fundraising resources and ideas will also provide you with some great support, as well as the ongoing emails that you will receive leading up to May 2017.
+Our fundraising resources will also provide you with some great support, as well as the ongoing emails that you will receive leading up to May 2017.

 If you choose the £5 registration option, your Walk In Her Shoes T-shirt will be with you at least two weeks before your walk.
 Please make sure you specify when you're planning to walk so we can send your T-shirt in time.
 Likewise, if you choose the £10 registration option, your full mail pack will also be with you at least two weeks before your walk.